Dead Space 2: Related media

 Based on the success of the original game, Electronic Arts decided to expand the series into a "trans-media franchise", with pieces of the series lore distributed through means outside the main series including spin-off titles, movies, and printed media.
 Multiple titles were created to help promote the release Dead Space 2.
 While the expanded media was handled by different people, Beaver and Wanat acted as supervisors to ensure continuity.
 Several pieces of the media surrounding Dead Space 2 was written by Johnston, commenting afterwards that it would likely be his final work on the series.

-The spin-off action puzzle game Dead Space Ignition, which followed Delille's actions during the initial Necromorph outbreak, was co-developed with Visceral by Sumo Digital and released on October 12, 2010, for PS3 and October 13 for 360.
+The spin-off action puzzle game Dead Space Ignition, which followed Delille's actions during the initial Necromorph outbreak, was co-developed with Visceral by Sumo Digital and released in October 2010 PS3 and 360.
 Completing Ignition unlocked bonuses on the console versions of Dead Space 2.
 A mobile spin-off developed by IronMonkey Studios, again set during the initial outbreak and using gameplay similar to the main series, was released in 2011 for iOS and Android.

 A prequel novel Dead Space: Martyr, written by B. K. Evenson, was released on July 20, 2010, by Tor Books; it focuses on the original Black Marker and the role of Michael Altman in Unitology's foundation.
 The animated movie Dead Space: Aftermath, produced by many of the same team as Dead Space: Downfall in 2008, was released direct-to-video on the same day as the North American release of Dead Space 2; the storyline follows EarthGov's investigation of the Ishimura and accounts of different survivors from an investigation team.
 Stross was introduced in this movie, with Cornelius voicing the character in both Aftermath and Dead Space 2.